ksehic/LassoBench/README.md

 The ambient space bounds are defined between [-1, 1].

 LassoBench comes with two classes `SyntheticBenchmark` and `RealBenchmark`.
 While `RealBenchmark` is based on real-world applications found in medicine and finance, `SyntheticBenchmark` covers synthetic well-defined conditions.
+The user can select one of the predefined synthetic benchmarks or create a different bechmark.

-Each benchmark comes with `.evaluate` that is used to evaluate the objective function, `.test` that provides the post-processing metrics MSPE and the F-score and the argument `mf_opt` to define the multi-source framework that is evaluated via `.fidelity_evaluate`.
+Each benchmark comes with `.evaluate` that is used to evaluate the objective function, `.test` that provides the post-processing metrics MSPE and the F-score and the argument `mf_opt` to define the multi-fidelity framework that is evaluated via `.fidelity_evaluate`.

 The results are compared with the baselines LassoCV (`.run_LASSOCV`), AdaptiveLassoCV (to be implemented soon) and Sparse-HO (`.run_sparseho`).